AndrewTweddle/fpinscala/README.md

      The names don't reveal the intention, which is that one side should represent success and the other failure.
      As a result additional explanation is needed to explain that you should remember that "right" can also mean "correct".
   3. Even if you argue that general purpose names don't limit the use, there should still be a clue in the names that one side will short-circuit and the other not e.g. shortened and normal (short would be better, but Short is a data type).
+4. Section 6.5 says that State is short for state action, state transition or statement.
+  1. Why not call it one of those?
+In State[S, A], I think of S as the state, so it's confusing to have the trait/class also called State.
+  2. The functional programming community seems to prefer brevity over precision when naming things.
+  3. Perhaps this is a consequence of FP being more mathematical than OO, so it's often more symbolic than linguistic.
+  4. In contrast, defining a "ubiquitous language" is a central tenet of DDD.

 # Original readme file contents